Hexastack/sails-hook-chatbot/README.md

 ## Coming soon
 Our next priority is to implement a default handler that allows a simple XHR/WebSocket interactions.
-Next may come is a slack handler ...
+Next may come is a adding slack support ...

 ## License
 MIT

 ## Credits
 [Freeways/messenger-bot-sails](https://github.com/Freeways/messenger-bot-sails) Boiletplate has been a starting point for this project.
-The messenger handler's source code is a modified version [Charca/bootbot](https://github.com/Charca/bootbot) which is a powerful JavaScript Framework to build Facebook Messenger's Chat bots.
+The messenger handler's source code is a modified version of [Charca/bootbot](https://github.com/Charca/bootbot) which is a powerful JavaScript Framework to build Facebook Messenger's Chat bots.
 Special thanks to [Maxi Ferreira](https://github.com/Charca) !